skip to content

 Many of these thermoset materials replace other, much more expensive materials, and generally out last the former material by as much as 20 times.
 In practice, these material reduce the usage of natural resources and the ‘carbon footprint’ used to produce the items.
 One such material is the Nylon bushings used in large ships.
 The Nylon replaces a large Bronze bushing that used to be replaced once a year, and required the ship be put into dry dock to remove and replace the bushing.
 The new Nylon bushings out perform the bronze, and will last over 12 times longer.
 Dramatic savings in materials, casting new bronze bushing and the loss of sailing time of these ships.

-Thanks to recycling improvements in the last 25 years, recycling has become much more efficient.
+Thanks to recycling improvements in the last 30 years, recycling has become much more efficient.
 Because of these programs better care has been taken to insure that plastic is not littered or discarded lightly, and that the programs created are easily accessible so people can take better care of their trash and better care of the earth.
 Plastics manufacturer commonly work to reuse and recycle materials during production.
-Many materials are available as ‘reprocessed’ or ‘commercial grade’ materials, meaning they contain a percentage of material that has been processed before.
+Many performance plastic materials are available as ‘reprocessed’ or ‘commercial grade’ materials, meaning they contain a percentage of material that has been processed before.
 The first time a plastic resin is sent through the manufacturing process, that resin is referred to as ‘virgin resin’.
 Any further processing, the material must be referred to as reprocessed.

 Want more information on the recycling of plastics, click here for recycling information.
 You may also contact us if you have a specific material question at: 866-832-9315, we are happy to assist.